ueokande/shvm/README.md

 `use` sub-command switches current bash version to version `X.Y`:

 ```
-bashvm use X.Y
+shvm use X.Y
 ```

 The `use` sub-command available for in current shell.
 To switch default version, use `--default` option:

 ```
-bashvm use X.Y --default
+shvm use X.Y --default
 ```

 `system` target allows to use version installed in system (i.e. `bash` in `/bin` or `/usr/bin`):

 ```
-bashvm use system
+shvm use system
 ```

 If specified version is not installed in local but an available version to install, use sub-command with `--install` installs and switches to the version.

 ```
-bashvm use X.Y --install
+shvm use X.Y --install
 ```

 ### Installs a bash version